LBL-EESA/HAMR/doc/rtd/index.rst

 Hello World! w/ Python and cupy
 -------------------------------
-This example illustrates the coupling of two codes using hamr so that they can process data produced either on the CPU or GPU without knowing specifically where the data passed to them resides.
+This example illustrates the coupling of two codes using hamr so that they can process data produced either on the host or GPU without knowing specifically where the data passed to them resides.
 HAMR's Python integration handle data sharing between C++ and Python objects.
 See :ref:`python_int` for more information.
 See :ref:`hello_cuda` for a C++ implementation of this example.